google/skia/site/docs/dev/tools/debugger.md

 Light/Dark - this toggle changes the appearance of the checkerboard behind the main view and zoom views to assist in viewing content with transparency.

-Display Overdraw Viz - This vizualization shows a red overlay that is darker in propertion to how much overdraw has occurred on a pixel.
+Display Overdraw Viz - This visualization shows a red overlay that is darker in proportion to how much overdraw has occurred on a pixel.
 Overdraw meaning that the pixel was drawn to more than once.

 - As of Dec 2019, this feature may not be working correctly.